 Approximately 53 million Americans live with a disability, and according to a recent study, the most common disabilities are all related to limited mobility.
 For those with mobility issues, simply completing everyday errands like going to the grocery store or taking the bus to work can be a logistical nightmare.
 At the same time, they may also have trouble doing important tasks around their home.

 Recently, Home Advisor’s 2016 Aging in Place Report found that 48% of homeowners over age 55 say that the bathroom is the top area in the home that they have considered modifying for aging in place.
-Fortunately, there are many simple steps that can help make your bathroom safer and more accessible than ever before.
+Fortunately, there are many simple steps that can help make your bathroom safer and more accessible than ever before, an example of this could companies similar to AHM Installations – www.ahminstallations.co.uk – who provides walk-in and mobility bathrooms.

 Here are just a few suggestions for transforming your bathroom into a room that anyone can feel safe and comfortable using.